 - Short-Term Rental License.
 Your city or state may also require you to obtain a short-term rental license.
 This is issued to property owners that have proven that their rental meets the minimum health and safety standards (e.g. smoke detectors).
 You may also be asked to prove that the short-term rental property is not your primary residence.

-If you’re unfamiliar with your city or state’s requirements, you should consult your property management company.
+If you’re unfamiliar with your city or state’s requirements for short-term rentals, you should consult your property management company.
 This information is readily available online, however, it can help to hire a property manager that can help you navigate this complicated process.

 The bottom line

-The legal considerations regarding short-term rentals are constantly changing.
+Legal considerations like short term rental laws are constantly changing.
 Cities and states are actively creating laws to protect their communities and residents.
 Hence, if you’re planning on investing in a short-term rental, you need to stay up-to-date with local laws.